KinveyApps/PayItForward-Browser/README.md

-# PayItForward-Browser
+# PayItForward-HTML5

-Pay It Forward sample application for browsers.
+Pay It Forward sample application for HTML5 Web Applications.
 Demonstrates the following Kinvey features:

 * Data Storage
 * Login With Facebook